 Discussions of religion in the media nowadays frequently revolve around issues of violence and social unrest.
 Religions and media can become collaborators in promoting peace and opening negotiations; at the same time the media can become host to extremist narratives which may incite violence.
 Does the media have a responsibility to promote peace?
-Are religions become more skilled at manipulating the media?
+Are religions becoming more skilled at manipulating the media?

 You can also download this interview, and subscribe to receive our weekly podcast, on iTunes.
 And if you enjoyed it, please take a moment to rate us.